Geeks in Phoenix

 Hardware requirements for Windows 11

 Processor - 1 Gigahertz (GHz) or faster with two or more cores on a compatible 64-bit processor or System on a Chip (SoC).
-This requirement is now particular on what processors are compatible with Windows 11.
-General Rule of thumb: If the processor is less than three (3) years old, it should run Windows 11.
+This requirement is now particular about which processors are compatible with Windows 11.
+General Rule of thumb: If the processor is under six (6) years old, it should run Windows 11.
 Microsoft has a list of processors that are compatible with Windows 11.

 Memory - 4 Gigabytes (GB) RAM.
 This requirement has increased from 2GB to 4GB, which is no biggie.
-I have not seen a computer with only 2 GB of memory in over a decade now.
+I have not seen a computer with only 2 GB of memory in over a decade.

 Storage - 64 GB or larger storage device.
 This requirement has also increased, and it is about time.
 I have seen Windows 8.1 and Windows 10 installed on 32 GB drives, which is not pretty.
 The biggest problem is there usually is not enough free space to perform a feature update.
 I recommend at least a 256 GB drive for the operating system and programs.